-One of the mistakes commonly made by small family companies or those that have spent years battling in their market is to believe that a translation agency is expensive or that commissioning a website translation is only for large and powerful multinational companies.
+One of the mistakes commonly made by small family companies or those that have spent years battling in their market is to believe that a translation agency in London is expensive or that commissioning a website translation is only for large and powerful multinational companies.

 In this article we will give you three specific reasons why a translation can save your business or, without being so extreme, three explanations about why using a professional translation agency can improve your business and increase your profits.